Drupal Association members fund grants that make connections all over the world.

-All developers working in the Search API ecosystem are advised to keep an eye on #1188562: [meta] Important project announcements for important updates.
+All developers working in the Search API ecosystem are advised to keep an eye onfor important updates.
+(Could also contain useful information for site builders.)

 If you are interested in sponsoring a particular feature or new related module, please contact me.
-I'm also available for consulting.
+I'm also available for consulting and custom development.